-A grade of 70% is considered passing, as per the Clinical Rotations Manual.
+A grade of 70% is considered passing.
 The evaluation is intended to measure the student in comparison to others at the same level of education.

 The KYCOM Student Assessment Form measures:

 - 1. Mastery of Osteopathic Philosophy and Application of Manipulative Medicine

 - 2. Medical Knowledge

 - 3. Patient Care

 - 4. Interpersonal and Communication Skills

 - 5. Professionalism

 - 6. Application of Practice Based Learning Skills

 - 7. Application of Systems Approach to Medicine